|Jason Block, MD, MPH, Co-Director|

 Phone: (617) 867-4925

 Zaria Starfeldt joined Project Viva as a Research Assistant in September 2018.
-Over the past year she has worked as a Research Assistant in the Center for Human Growth and Development at Michigan Medicine, collecting data with mothers and infants to investigate precursors to childhood obesity.
-Zaria received her BA in Biopsychology, Cognition and Neuroscience and minor in Community Action and Social Change from the University of Michigan in 2017.
-Her research insterests include health disparities, prenatal care, and diet and nutrition.
+Over the past year she worked as a Research Assistant in the Center for Human Growth and Development at Michigan Medicine, collecting data with mothers and infants to investigate precursors to childhood obesity.
+Zaria received her BA in Biopsychology, Cognition and Neuroscience, and a minor in Community Action and Social Change from the University of Michigan in 2017.
+Her research interests include health disparities, prenatal care, and diet and nutrition.

 Phone: (617) 867-4322

 |Karen Switkowski, PhD, MPH | Research Scientist|